abumq/easyloggingpp/README.md

 </table>

 <pre><a href="#easylogging">Goto Top</a></pre>
+#### Reading Configuration
+In order to check configuration for a certain logger, you may use `easyloggingpp::Loggers::ConfigurationReader` class that contains static members that take logger pointer and level you wish to check configuration for.

 ### Logging

 EasyLogging++ comes with following severity levels of logging with complete control over each of the following: